 Involve All Stakeholders

 Another way of improving innovation in your product development journey is to involve all stakeholders in the creative discussions and processes.
 This can even be some entity you’re outsourcing to.
-Remember that everyone’s brains work differently and they may have something important to contribute, if only given the chance.
+Remember that everyone’s brains work differently and they may have something important to contribute if only given a chance.

 Make sure all your stakeholders feel involved and comfortable by facilitating good communication among them.
 You never know who might have a eureka moment and never get the chance to share it with the team, so let all your stakeholders be heard individually.

 Plan your journey before you embark on it so that you can be prepared to face any obstacles with ease.
 Planning helps you leave buffer room to engineer innovations into your product’s final look as and when your journey progresses.
 Think of the vacation you would take after toiling straight without a break for a couple of years.